Survivorship Needs for Individuals Living with Advanced and Metastatic Cancers

 Funding Opportunity

 In May 2022, DCCPS announced a funding opportunity focused on survivors living with likely incurable cancer.
-The goal of RFA-CA-22-027 is to support grant applications that aim to 1) better understand the physical and psychological symptoms, patterns of care, and unmet needs of this group of survivors, and 2) develop and test ways to improve the delivery of comprehensive survivorship care for them.
+The goal of RFA-CA-22-027 was to support grant applications that aim to 1) better understand the physical and psychological symptoms, patterns of care, and unmet needs of this group of survivors, and 2) develop and test ways to improve the delivery of comprehensive survivorship care for them.

 Related Workshop and Reports